Review by Matt S.

 With such minimal interaction, the joy that No Man’s Sky is simply the delight of exploring.
 Ultimately repetition will creep in to environments, animals, and plants, more frequently than would happen with populated planets in the real universe, but nevertheless the sheer variety that Hello Games has been able to craft makes exploring each new planet for the first time a source of genuine apprehension, and you’ll curse yourself every time you pick wrong and land yourself in a hopeless situation in what could only be described as a manifestation of hell.

 No game, film, book or otherwise has been more effective in capturing what the experience of exploring the universe must be.
-Lonely, hostile and unforgiving, Hello Games' effort works so hard to reject the convention on how games are made that it’s easy to understand why people expecting something more traditional might come away disappointed.
-A
+Lonely, hostile and unforgiving, Hello Games’ effort works so hard to reject the convention on how games are made that it’s easy to understand why people expecting something more traditional might come away disappointed.
+After all, this is a rare indie game that is priced as a full retail title.
+But the scope, ambition, and thinking that went into crafting something challenging (intellectually) and tonally different means that this is one of the most important games created in many years.

 Find me on Twitter: @digitallydownld